Most employees don’t take a real lunch break. Instead, they eat at their desks between meetings, barely pausing to recharge.

 What the Data Shows

 Taking a real lunch break is good for your mind and your work.
-Here’s what happens when employees are offered free meals and take breaks:
+Here’s what happens when people take breaks:

 When people skip lunch or work in high-stress cultures, you see the opposite: